 Harvard Brass Band, playing before the march

-Duckling Day Parade participants assemble near the Parkman Bandstand on Boston Common, typically at 10am on Mother's Day (confirm the time and other details by checking the Boston Event Calendar for May).
+Duckling Day Parade participants assemble near the Parkman Bandstand on Boston Common, typically at 10am on Mother's Day (you can confirm the time and other details by checking the Boston Event Calendar for May).

 You need to register and pay a small fee, which covers the cost of music, snacks, and a goodie bag with duck-themed gifts for each child in the family.
 Registering in advance will save you a few dollars.